tramnguyenneomore/rag-app/README.md

 4. Create the destination within the destination service instance in the BTP space:

 - For Hybrid testing, you will have to [create a destination service instance - instructions found in step 3 of hybrid testing section](#hybrid-testing) and create the below destination within the destination service in your BTP space.
-- For BTP deployment, the destination service will be created for you in the BTP space, you will have to create the below destination within the created destination service instance with the name `rag-quick-start-app-destination-service`.
+- For BTP deployment, the destination service will be created for you in the BTP space, you will have to create the below destination within the created destination service instance with the name `plantops-destination-service`.

-Navigate to the space in the BTP cockpit, click on the destination service instance `rag-quick-start-app-destination-service` in the instances section.
+Navigate to the space in the BTP cockpit, click on the destination service instance `plantops-destination-service` in the instances section.
 Click on 'Manage Instance button'.
 In the 'Destinations' section, click on 'Create Destination' and create the destination with the following parameters:

 ```
 Name: aicore-destination